yzyhk904/USB_SampleRate_Changer/README.md

     - Note: the resampler of the Android OS mixer is a pure Kaiser windowed Sinc interpolator (a 16 bit integer polyphase FIR filter and a 32bit one) that has 127 fixed phase sets of FIR coefficients generated from specified parameters and a variable phase set of FIR coeffcients linearly interpolated from other phase sets.
 So 2<sup>&#177;n</sup> (phases) type up-sampling and down-sampling are very precise.
     - Remark: the Android OS mixer always apply resampling even to 1:1 ratio pass-through (actually digital low-pass filtering), e.g., 44.1kHz to 44.1kHz pass-though.
 To be bit-perfect pass-through, you need to consider parameters carefully for making a Kaiser window to be one pulse under 16bit, 24bit or 32bit precision.
 With "--bypass" option, 1:1 ratio resampling from 44.1kHz & 16bit data to 44.1kHz 16bit one keeps bit-perfect (but not to 44.1kHz 24bit or 32bit one).
 I recommend using 194dB 520 (cut off: 100%) when both of input and output have the same samplerate (i.e., digital low-pass filtering).
 The half filter length 520 can make an effective jitter buffer and reduce jitter to a certain extent.
 However this resampling makes audibly large aliasing distortion for none 1:1 ratio resampling under Android 11 (except latest) or earlier because of an aliasing processing bug.
 For this reason, I also don't recommend specifying "cut off" and "cheat" around and over the Nyquist frequency under Android 11 or earlier.
 But actually on latest bug-free Android devices, the best general purpose setting (for variable sampling rate input/output) may be 179dB 408 (cheat: 99%).

-    - Appendix A (Resampling Parameter Examples) :
+    - Appendix A. Examples of Re-sampling Parameters :

     | Stop band attenuation (dB) | Half filter length | Cut-off (%) | Stop band (%) | Memo |